-Interdisciplinary scholars wishing to engage in rigorous study of ecology and religion study with faculty renowned for their cutting edge approaches.
-Students will investigate the role of worldviews, philosophies, and religions in understanding and responding to global challenges.
+Our online PhD program is suited for interdisciplinary scholars who wish to engage in rigorous study of ecology and religion with faculty renowned for their cutting edge approaches.
+Students will investigate the interplay of worldviews, philosophies, and religions in understanding and responding to global challenges.
 Doctoral students our program develop advanced research, writing, and inquiry skills to prepare them for roles in higher education and public sector leadership.

 Coursework for doctoral students addresses religions and spiritualties; ecology and environmentalism; cosmology; the philosophy of religion; and transdisciplinary thinking.
 Additionally, all doctoral students take at least two courses in research theory and method, including Theory and Method in the Integrative Study of Religion and Ecology.
 Additional language or methodology courses may be required by the student's advisor.
 Students admitted with an MA in a field other than philosophy, religion, or environmental humanities may need to take up to 18 supplemental units of philosophy and religion courses.

 Most courses are between one and three units; course offering vary from year to year.
 Below are sample outlines.
 The two comprehensive exams, proposal writing, and dissertation carry 0 units and are charged at a flat fee each semester.